-Freedom of Choice options include an unforgettable Buddhist blessing, a tuk tuk ride to the Senteurs d’Angkor workshop, an Apsara dance class, a quad bike adventure, a leisurely horse and cart ride, a bicycle tour across the countryside, a Khmer cooking class, a shopping trip, or a relaxing spa treatment.
+Perhaps visit the temple of Wat Preah Prom Rath for a Buddhist blessing or enjoy a tuk tuk ride to the Senteurs d’Angkor workshop.
+If you’re feeling energetic, join a quad bike adventure or take a leisurely bicycle tour through the Cambodian countryside.
+Other options include a horse and cart ride, a traditional Khmer cooking class, a shopping adventure, or why not indulge in a relaxing spa treatment.

-Stay: Seven Nights, Mekong River, APT’s RV AmaLotusDaily :
+Stay: Seven Nights, Mekong River, Mekong SerenityDaily :

-Your morning in Phnom Penh is free for exploration or relaxation.
+Enjoy the morning cruising.
 This afternoon, you might like to take in a fruit-carving demonstration by one of the ship’s chefs while border formalities are carried out as you cross into Vietnam.
-After entering Vietnam, your ship will continue cruising towards Tan Chau.Daily :
+Upon entering, your ship will continue cruising towards Tan Chau.Daily :

 Transfer to a small boat for a journey along the tiny tributaries that snake around the riverside town of Tan Chau.
 Cruise past a floating fish farm, then step ashore for a rickshaw tour of Tan Chau.
 On board your rickshaw, you’ll glide past shops, rice wine rooms and friendly locals who are always eager to say hello.
 Stop to pay a visit to a local silk and rattan weaving workshop.
 Later, step back in time during a visit to an evergreen island, where you’ll experience authentic rural Mekong life.
 The remainder of today is left free for you to relax on board your river ship.
 Perhaps take a moment to watch local life gently glide by.Daily :